 Han Zheng was born in Guangdong Shantou, China, where he was raised in a home often filled with the sounds of classical music.
 His father, Goumin, was a professional violinist who performed with local ensembles.
 He became Han’s first music teacher.

-In 1997, Han came to the United States to further his music career.
+In 1997, Zheng came to the United States to further his music career.
 The following year, he entered the Music Conservatory at Roosevelt University’s College of Performing Arts in Chicago.
-Soon after, Han auditioned for and won the position of Principal Viola with the Toledo Symphony Orchestra.
-In the 1999-2000 season, Han began substituting with the Detroit Symphony Orchestra.
+Soon after, Zheng auditioned for and won the position of Principal Viola with the Toledo Symphony Orchestra.
+In the 1999–2000 season, Zheng began substituting with the Detroit Symphony Orchestra.
 When a viola position with the DSO opened up, he auditioned and won the seat in September 2001.
 He and his wife, Xuan Yang, a flutist he met in Beijing, moved to Detroit shortly after he won the DSO audition.
-In his spare time, he enjoys home decorating, gardening and spending time with his wife and son, Caleb.
+In his spare time, he enjoys home decorating, gardening, and spending time with his wife and his son, Caleb.